OpenTSDB/opentsdb.net/docs/source/user_guide/configuration.rst

    "tsd.search.enable", "Boolean", "Optional", "Whether or not to enable search functionality.
 If true, you must supply a valid ``tsd.search.plugin`` class name", "False", ""
    "tsd.search.plugin", "String", "Optional", "The class name of a search plugin to instantiate.
 If ``tsd.search.enable`` is set to false, this value is ignored.
    E.g. net.opentsdb.search.ElasticSearch", "", ""
    "tsd.stats.canonical", "Boolean", "Optional", "Whether or not the FQDN should be returned with statistics requests.
-The default stats are returned with ""host=<hostname>"" which is not guaranteed to perform a lookup and return the FQDN.
+The default stats are returned with ``host=<hostname>`` which is not guaranteed to perform a lookup and return the FQDN.
 Setting this to true will perform a name lookup and return the FQDN if found, otherwise it may return the IP.
-The stats output should be ""fqdn=<hostname""", "false", ""
+The stats output should be ``fqdn=<hostname>``", "false", ""
    "tsd.storage.enable_compaction", "Boolean", "Optional", "Whether or not to enable compactions", "True", "" "tsd.storage.flush_interval", "Integer", "Optional", "How often, in milliseconds, to flush the data point storage write buffer", "1000", "--flush-interval"
    "tsd.storage.hbase.data_table", "String", "Optional", "Name of the HBase table where data points are stored", "tsdb", "--table"
    "tsd.storage.hbase.uid_table", "String", "Optional", "Name of the HBase table where UID information is stored", "tsdb-uid", "--uidtable"
    "tsd.storage.hbase.zk_basedir", "String", "Optional", "Path under which the znode for the -ROOT- region is located", "/hbase", "--zkbasedir"
    "tsd.storage.hbase.zk_quorum", "String", "Optional", "A comma-separated list of ZooKeeper hosts to connect to, with or without port specifiers.
-   E.g. 192.168.1.1:2181 192.168.1.2:2181", "localhost", "--zkquorum"
+   E.g. ``192.168.1.1:2181, 192.168.1.2:2181``", "localhost", "--zkquorum"

 Data Types
 ^^^^^^^^^^